J1741/hw_12_employee_tracker/README.md

 node server.js
 ```

 Step 3.
-While the application is running, follow the prompts in the terminal to view and manage the departments, roles, and employees in the employee_management_db
+While the application is running, select menu options and follow the prompts in the CLI to view and manage departments, roles, and employees in the `employee_management_db`

 Step 4.
-To exit the application, hit CTRL-C to exit the Employee Tracker and return to a regular terminal prompt.
+When you are finished running the application, hit CTRL-C on the keyboard.
+This will exit the Employee Tracker and return to a regular terminal prompt.

 ## License
 Copyright (c) 2021 J1741